Molly Abbruzzese, President

 Lilia Fannin, Fundraising Coordinator

 Hola!
 I was a 1977 Seattle Chapter AMIGOS volunteer in Nicaragua where I gave polio and DPT/Tetanus vaccinations in the Aldeas surrounding San Miguelito.
 It’s absolutely amazing how AMIGOS gives opportunities for students to have amazing life changing experiences.
-This is my second year as a board member and I look forward to supporting our chapter in Fundraising.
-Please support the Seattle Chapter through our traditional holiday Citrus sales.
-We are also adding Coffee to our fundraising events this year.
-Please check back soon to order your Citrus and Coffee!
-Muchas Gracias!
+This is my third year as a board member and I look forward to supporting our chapter in Fundraising.
+Please support the Seattle Chapter through our traditional holiday citrus sales.
+We are also adding coffee to our fundraising events this year.
+Please check back soon to order your citrus and coffee!
+Muchas gracias!

 I trained with the Seattle chapter of Amigos in 2012 and volunteered in Paraguarí, Paraguay, where I was involved with latrine construction and health education initiatives.
 I’m grateful to my Amigos experience for inspiring a deep appreciation for intercultural exchange and sparking my interest in global health.
 This led me to study Biology at Lewis & Clark College, where I graduated with a BA this past May.
-I moved back to Seattle in June and I’m thrilled to be back in my hometown and part of its Amigos community again.
-Contact me at firstname.lastname@example.org with any questions about our website or anything you see on our social media platforms.
+I moved back to Seattle in June of 2017and I’m thrilled to be back in my hometown and part of its Amigos community again.
+Contact me at email@example.com.

 Dr. Edward La Cava, Medical Director